mwyoung/mwyoung.github.io/_pages/jekyll-setup.md

 github-pages`.
 Updates can be checked with `gem outdated` and updated with `gem update github-pages`.
 System updates may be necessary with `sudo gem update --system`.

+Ruby should also be updated with `gem update`.
+If one gem fails to install (an error could be *failed to build gem native extension*), this then could be solved by manually installing the gem that failed (like *etc*).

 A makefile is also included to launch jekyll along with having different methods like a debug or mobile mode (using `make`, `make build-debug`, or `make build-mobile`).